kawaiiblitz/Context-Aware-Multi-Lingual-ERC/README.md

 - **utils** : Containing tools related to data access and processing.
 - **scripts** : Providing some scripts for training and testing, and some checkpoints for quick start.
 - **roberta-base** : To run the codes, one should download the pre-trained RoBERTa models from [huggingface](https://huggingface.co/models).
+- **roberta-base-bne** : (trained with Spanish corpus).
+To run the codes, one should download the pre-trained RoBERTa models from [huggingface](https://huggingface.co/models).